bagisto/bagisto-docs/src/architecture/backend.md

 ### Notification

 The Notification package in Bagisto handles all functionalities related to notifications within the e-commerce platform.
 It provides mechanisms for sending automated alerts, updates, and messages to customers and administrators based on various events and triggers, enhancing communication and user engagement throughout the shopping experience.

+### Omnibus

+Present in the current development version only.
+Records a snapshot of a product's price whenever it changes (checked every fifteen minutes by a scheduled command) and, when enabled under **Configure → Catalog → Products → Omnibus**, shows the lowest price of the last 30 days next to a discounted price on the storefront, as the EU Omnibus directive requires.
+Two scheduled commands take the snapshots and purge the old ones; see [Artisan Commands](../advanced/artisan-commands.md).

 ### Payment